Federal Leasing

 Our Vendors Are Paid In Full, On Delivery!

-Federal agencies are funded year-by-year by Congress and by statute, 98% of those agencies can only spend or commit to spending funds from the current year's appropriation.
-There are of course many situations where it is in the Federal Government's interest to make multi-year lease commitments to spread their acquisition and ownership costs over several budget years.
-Federal government agencies will issue purchase orders for the current fiscal years AND can make a "good faith" commitment confirming the government agency's intention to issue additional orders, in subsequent fiscal years, in amounts totaling the full lease amount of lease (i.e..
+Federal agencies are funded year-by-year by Congress.
+By statute, 98% of those agencies can only spend or commit to spending funds from the current year's appropriation.
+There are of course many situations where it is in the Federal Government's interest to make multi-year commitments (e.g. leases) to spread their acquisition and ownership costs over several budget years.
+Federal government agencies will issue purchase orders for the current fiscal year AND can make a "good faith" commitment confirming the government agency's intention to issue additional purchase orders, in subsequent fiscal years, in amounts totaling the full amount of lease (i.e..
 36, 48 or 60 months etc).
 Legally however, the government cannot issue a purchase order for any year other than its current fiscal year.

 Leasing Protects The Vendor From Significant Risk